-Like many famous producers, David Eng started his early career as a guitarist playing with bands such as Dorian Zero in New York's cutting edge rock clubs like world famous Max's Kansas City, and the legendary CBGB's, he often shared cramped stages and dressing rooms with up and coming talent who would go on to become rock icons such as Blondie, The Ramones, Talking Heads, David Johansen (aka Buster Poindexter), NY Dolls, Johnny Thunders' Heartbreakers and more.
-Eng was also the guitarist for Dorian Zero, whose song "In Transit to Bermuda" was recently featured in the hit Netflix show "Stranger Things".
+Producer David Eng started his early career as a guitarist playing with bands such as Dorian Zero in New York's legendary rock clubs like Max's Kansas City, and CBGB's, often sharing cramped stages and dressing rooms with up and coming talent such as Blondie, The Ramones, Talking Heads, Lou Reed, Television among others.

-When the 90's rolled around, Eng's career continued picking up speed.
-Forming the management and record company 'Motor Jam Records', a record label and management company in partnership with Steve Salem, and distribution by East West/Elektra Warner Bros.
-Records, Eng would achieve his first international hit after discovering Canadian pop/reggae phenomenon, Snow.
-Snow soared to the top of the charts with the album, "12 Inches of Snow" whose single, "Informer" held the prestigious number one spot on Billboard's American pop charts for seven straight weeks, and would go on to sell over five millions records worldwide.
-The single would be listed in the Guinness Book of Records as the most successful reggae single in U.S. history.
+Eng's work as a musician, songwriter, producer, mixing engineer and label owner soon expanded into management and consulting.
+In 1992 'Motor Jam Records', a record label and management company in partnership with Steve Salem, with distribution by Elektra Warner Bros.
+Records, would enable Eng to achieve his first international hit after discovering Canadian pop/reggae phenomenon, Snow.
+Snow soared to the top of the charts with the single, "Informer" which held the prestigious number one spot on Billboard's American pop charts for seven straight weeks, would go on to sell over eight millions records worldwide, and make the Guinness Book of World Records twice as the most successful reggae single in U.S. history.
 Then, in 2019 Daddy Yankee, featuring Snow and Katy Perry, re-recorded the song under the Spanish title Con Calma, racking up 2.5 billion views on YouTube, topping many international charts.